SolaceDev/solace-dev-codelabs/markdown/create-api-products-using-scs-and-ep/create-api-products-using-scs-and-ep.md

 ![](img/workshop-setup-5.jpg)

-You can click on the __Download YAML__ button and download the document from this portal - just you need to move it to the cloudstream folder.
+You can click on the __Download YAML__ button and download the document from this portal.
+Let's move it to the `cloudstream` directory in the previously cloned github repo.

-Run the following command on a terminal window
+Navigate to the `smarttown/cloudstream` directory and run the following command on a terminal window
 ```
-mv ~/Downloads/asyncapi.yaml ~/github/smarttown/cloudstream/
+mv ~/Downloads/asyncapi.yaml .
 ```

-Negative
-: Make sure that the downloaded yml file is moved to the __~/github/smarttown/cloudstream/__ folder.

 ## Create IoT Data Simulator MicroService
 Duration: 0:08:00